Leafwing-Studios/Emergence/design/src/water.md

 - luxury end products

 Water can carry germs, and is routinely recycled as part of gameplay to avoid spreading germs.
-Water also has a temperature, and water's role as a heat exchange fluid
+Water also has a temperature, and water's role as a heat exchange fluid is quite important in the early game.

+Water leaks through some soil types, forming irritating puddles that must be cleaned up.

+Water can also be frozen, forming various types of ice (each with their own freezing point!) or boiled, creating steam that can be used to drive engines (or accidentally kill your workers).

 For better or worse, the water mechanics in ONI wildly violate conservation laws: it is possible to create water from nothing, and destroy it.
 To resolve this, geysers are a key feature, continually producing water.
 They can however be blocked to limit production.